ansys/pystk/doc/source/api/ansys/stk/core/graphics/PathPrimitive.rst

 PathPrimitive
 =============

-.. py:class:: PathPrimitive
+.. py:class:: ansys.stk.core.graphics.PathPrimitive

-   Bases: py:obj:`~IPathPrimitive`, py:obj:`~IPrimitive`
+   Bases: py:obj:`~ansys.stk.core.graphics.IPathPrimitive`, py:obj:`~ansys.stk.core.graphics.IPrimitive`

    Render a line to the 3D scene.
 Similar to the polyline primitive; however, the PathPrimitive was designed for the efficient addition/removal of points to/from the front or back of the line.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: PathPrimitive

 Overview
 --------